orbitartprint/weigh-it-up-now/src/blog/content/holistic-health-beyond-weight.md

-# Holistic Health Beyond Weight: A Comprehensive Approach to Well-being

 In a society often fixated on numbers on a scale, it's easy to lose sight of the broader picture of health.
 True well-being encompasses far more than just body weight or BMI.
 Holistic health is an approach to life that considers the whole person—body, mind, spirit, and emotions—in the quest for optimal health and wellness.
 This article delves into the various dimensions of holistic health, emphasizing that true health extends far beyond weight.

 ## What is Holistic Health?